What to expect at an ACAT assessment

-You need to have this face-to-face assessment to receive government-funded services including for a Home Care Package, or if you are considering moving into an aged care home.
+You need to have this face-to-face assessment to receive government subsidised services including for a Home Care Package, or if you are considering moving into an aged care home.

 It may take up to eight weeks to have an ACAT assessment from when you register for one.
 Check how to register for an assessment.

 A member of the ACAT team will make a time with you to visit you in your home for your assessment.
 The assessment will take between 45 minutes and 2 hours.

 When they arrive at your home, they will ask if you agree to have the assessment.
 They will have a copy of the information you gave to My Aged Care.